 6. We draw conclusions from faulty evidence.

-evidence to conclusion, but we forget to check our evidence.
+Here’s a common reason we believe fantasies.
+We do a great job of thinking critically from evidence to conclusion, but we forget to check our evidence.
 What if the evidence is faulty?
 All the critical thinking in the world can’t change bad evidence into good evidence.

 7. We draw faulty conclusions from good evidence.